dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 * Proposed in 1983, first stable implementation in 1997.
 * A (relatively) modern dialect of ML, which was invented in 1973.

+* In 1970s, Robin Milner and group working at Edinburgh University on "LCF" (a theorem proover)
+* ML invented as an embedded scripting language of LCF
+* Many ad-hoc independent implementations, many new ideas
+* 1997: first real standard

 <!--vert-->

 ### Why SML?

-* Exemplar of functional programming - i.e.:
+* Exemplar of functional programming:
-  * Forget about variables (kind of) and loops.
+  * Forget about variables (kind of).
-  * Functions are first-class citizens.
-  * Data is immutable (again, kind of)
+  * Data is immutable (again, kind of).
+  * Functions are first-class values.
+  * Higher lever functions

 * Exemplar of **type safe** language
   * Strongly typed: no type error can go undetected